To-Agori-Mou: Assessment

 To-Agori-Mou was rated 133 by the independent Timeform organisation in 1980, making him the second best two-year-old of the season, one pound behind Storm Bird.
 He was also rated second to Storm Bird in the official International Classification.
 In the following season he was again rated 133 by Timeform, while in the International Classification he was rated the equal-fourth-best three-year-old colt in Europe behind Shergar, Bikala and Cut Above.
 In their book A Century of Champions, John Randall and Tony Morris rated To-Agori-Mou an "average" 2000 Guineas winner and the forty-first best two-year-old trained in Britain or Ireland in the 20th century.

 Stud career

 To-Agori-Mou was retired to become a breeding stallion in the United States, but appears to have attracted little interest.
 The most successful of his offspring was the sprinter Answer Do, who won fifteen races including the Grade II San Carlos Handicap and two runnings of the Grade III Phoenix Gold Cup.
 To-Agori-Mou was sold for $2,000 in 1989 and for $300 a year later.
 To-Agori-Mou died in 1990.

+Pedigree

+To-Agori-Mou is inbred 4S x 4D to the stallion Dante, meaning that he appears fourth generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+To-Agori-Mou is inbred 5S x 4D x 5D to the stallion Nearco, meaning that he appears fifth generation (via Dante) on the sire side of his pedigree, and fourth generation and fifth generation (via Dante) on the dam side of his pedigree.